HIGHLIGHTS OF PRESCRIBING INFORMATION

 False-positive urine immunoassay screening tests for benzodiazepines have been reported in patients taking DAYPRO.
 This is due to lack of specificity of the screening tests.
 False-positive test results may be expected for several days following discontinuation of DAYPRO therapy.
 Confirmatory tests, such as gas chromatography/mass spectrometry, will distinguish DAYPRO from benzodiazepines.

 8 USE IN SPECIFIC POPULATIONS

-Use of NSAIDs, including DAYPRO, during the third trimester of pregnancy increases the risk of premature closure of the fetal ductus arteriosus.
-Avoid use of NSAIDs, including DAYPRO, in pregnant women starting at 30 of weeks gestation (third trimester).
+Use of NSAIDs, including DAYPRO, at about 30 weeks gestation or later in pregnancy increases the risk of premature closure of the fetal ductus arteriosus.

 Teratology studies with oxaprozin were performed in mice, rats, and rabbits in pregnant animals administered oral doses up to 200 mg/kg/day, 200 mg/kg/day, and 30 mg/kg/day, respectively, during the period of organogenesis.
 In rabbits, malformations were observed at doses greater than or equal to 7.5 mg/kg/day of oxaprozin (0.1 times the maximum recommended human daily dose [MRHD] of 1800 mg based on body surface area).
 However, in mice and rats, no drug-related developmental abnormalities or embryo-fetal toxicity were observed at doses up to 50 and 200 mg/kg/day of oxaprozin, respectively (0.1 times and 1.1 times the maximum recommended human daily dose of 1800 mg based on a body surface area comparison, respectively).